This post was updated on April 11, 2025

 2. How Long Should You Wait Before You Stain a New Deck?

-The best time to stain a deck depends on the type of wood used.
+The waiting period depends on the type of wood used:

-- Kiln-dried and KDAT wood will need one to two months before you can stain it.
+- Kiln-dried (KDAT) wood: Needs one to two months before staining.

 3. Weathering and Your New Wood Deck: Why Wait to Stain a Deck?